 Lily Codera is a senior English (creative writing) major at SUNY Geneseo, with minors in philosophy and geology.
 She currently has five plants, which are all currently still alive.
 After she graduates, she plans to pursue an MFA in poetry, teach English abroad, and to continue adding to her collection of words and rocks.

 Meghan is a senior English (creative writing) major at SUNY Geneseo.
-She enjoys old library books, writing pieces that can never be finished, and drinking copious amounts of coffee in cups that are far too big.
+She enjoys old library books, writing pieces that can never be finished, and drinking coffee in cups that are far too big.
 She aspires to be the cool English teacher on campus who has a huge comfy couch in her office.